 The intent of this policy is to ensure that all students that are recipients of financial aid are evaluated and are meeting the SAP requirements developed by the university and in conjunction with adhering to guidelines set forth by the Department of Education.

 Students applying for financial aid through programs under the Title IV of Higher Education Act must meet SAP requirements in order to receive financial aid assistance from programs, such as: Federal Pell Grant, Federal Supplement Education Opportunity Grant (SEOG), Federal Work Study, Federal Direct Loans, Federal Plus Loans, State Scholarships Programs, Institutional Scholarships and others that are not mentioned but still require SAP monitoring.

 Satisfactory Academic Progress is determined after each spring semester which is generally one year in length, unless otherwise stated and documented.

 For financial aid purposes, to be eligible for financial aid students must be making satisfactory academic progress.
 The Office of Financial Aid will determine aid eligibility by using the following criteria.

-Sap Policy requires:
+SAP Policy requires:

-• The courses that are taken into consideration when calculating attempted credits include developmental, audits, all accepted transfer credits and each repeated course.
+• The courses that are taken into consideration when calculating attempted credits include developmental courses, audits, all accepted transfer credits and each repeated course.
 Grades of PT, CS, E, I, AW, W, TW, NA and F are also counted.
 Repeating courses to get a higher passing grade will negatively affect your completion rate.